ChuckHearthstone/SilverFish/ReadMe.md

 [Online mulligan editor](https://magician333.github.io/hbmulligan/) is used to generate the mulligan easily.

 # For Developer
-Make sure you have the following four files under packages folder
+Make sure you have the following files under packages folder
 1.GreyMagic.dll
 2.Hearthbuddy.exe
 3.IronPython.dll